Hours: Monday-Friday 8 AM - 8 PM Mountain Time, Saturday & Sunday: 9 AM-6 PM Mountain Time

 So when the government hires a sheriff's deputy to go out and serve process, first they have the hourly salary for that deputy, but that's only part of it.
 Then they have the administrative costs of the entire governmental structure that supports their work.
 Add to that, pensions and benefits.
 It's been estimated recently, that it costs private employers around $11,000 a year per employee now, just to comply with government regulations.
 Then the sheriff's department must provide each deputy with a car, gas and insurance, plus liability insurance or government funds, to cover them in the event that damages are caused, and even firearms training and shooting practice.
 Of course, all of this would need to be calculated out by the accountants for each sheriff's department around the nation, that's involved in service of process, but you can see where this is going.
 It's far from “free”.
 I'd imagine it winds up costing governments two to three times what it would cost to have a professional private Process Server do the work.

-There are very few actual cases where the sheriff's deputy really should serve process, but only if the person being served is known to be violent and has threatened harm to a private process server who has attempted service previously, or has threatened to harm one that does.
+There are very few actual cases where the sheriff's deputy really should serve process - for example if the documents are being served in a rural area where there are no Process Servers available, if the person being served is known to be violent and has threatened harm to a private process server who has attempted service previously, or has threatened to harm one who does.
 In that case, where a significant possibility of an armed response and arrest might be necessary, then the sheriff should serve the process.
-But in the vast majority of cases ( probably 97%? ), that is not likely or necessary.
+But in the vast majority of cases, that is not likely or necessary.

 So even in cases where governmental laws and rules require the government to pay for service of process, because the plaintiff or petitioner is low income, when the actual costs are calculated out, it would be far less expensive for them to pay private professional Process Servers to get the job done.
 Government agencies should take these costs into account and hire professional private Process Servers for all but the very few, most likely violent cases.